Getting to Trent Bridge

 International Eventlink Park & Ride Service

-The Eventlink Park and Ride Service will operate for the Royal London One-Day International.
+The Eventlink Park and Ride Service will operate for the Royal London One-Day International and Investec Ashes Test Match.

 Eventlink is a direct bus service run by Notts + Derby which operates approximately every 10 minutes from Queen’s Drive Park & Ride Site to Trent Bridge, costing just £5.00 per car for up to a maximum of four people (with a £1 surcharge for over four people).

-The service starts at 9am running at least every 10 minutes until 11am.
-Buses will return regularly from 5pm until 7.30pm.
+For the Royal London ODI, the service starts at 12pm, running at least every 10 minutes until 2pm.
+Buses will return regularly from 9.30pm every few minutes until an hour after the last ball has been bowled.

 Buses only drop off and pick outside Sandicliffe Ford on Loughborough Road (within 100 yards of Trent Bridge).